passivenotagressive/Random-Radon-Transformation/docs/index.rst

    $ poetry run random-radon-transformation [OPTIONS]

-.. option:: -f <PATH>, --file <PATH>
+.. option:: -s <PATH>

     Path to the source image for the transformation.
+Pay attention that it should be a file.

-.. option:: -o <PATH>, --output <PATH>
+.. option:: -o <PATH>

-   Path where output will be written
+   Path where output will be written.
+Pay attention that it should be a directory.

 Testing